Ocean’s wide net of offerings touches all continents and satisfies many appetites.

 Photography by Beau Gustafson

 To say that Ocean is a “seafood restaurant” is an understatement.
 This upscale, restaurant’s cuisine draws flavors from every continent.
 On the menu are fish from the Gulf of Mexico, Atlantic, Pacific and the Mediterranean.
-And in the kitchen, executive chef /co owner (with his wife Harriet), George Reis uses spices and techniques from the countries that surround these waters.
+And in the kitchen, executive chef and owner, George Reis uses spices and techniques from the countries that surround these waters.

 Ocean’s ambience is candle lit, white tablecloth with soft aquatic tones dominating.
 The focal point is the exposed kitchen with flames rising beyond the bar.
 Gleaming tile beams—of every shade of ultramarine—rise to the ceiling, breaking the dining space visually, while maintaining the open space.
 Tall windows overlook 20th Street South.